aarongilly/blog/content/Pages/Data Journal.md

 ### Widgets with Scriptable

 Scriptable is an app on iOS & iPad OS that allows you to write scripts and build your own widgets using JavaScript.
-Using your own API, you can send a `fetch()` request to grab data and make your own widget.
+You can use it to make your own widget(s), then use your own webapp API, you can send a `fetch()` request to grab data and use it.
 I've made a widget that displays **today's** data, and widget that displays **year-to-date** data.
 They aren't super pretty, but they are super effective reminding me to track things & showing how I'm doing on the year.

 ![[dj-widgets.jpg|500]]